Luca-Calabria/optimum-habana/examples/stable-diffusion/training/README.md

     --bf16
 ```

-### DreamBooth LoRA Fine-Tuning with Stable Diffusion XL
+### DreamBooth training example for Stable Diffusion XL

-We can use the same `dog` dataset for the following examples.

-To launch Stable Diffusion XL LoRA training on a multi-card Gaudi system, use:"
+You could use the dog images as example for training:

 ```bash
 python train_dreambooth_lora_sdxl.py \
     --pretrained_model_name_or_path="stabilityai/stable-diffusion-xl-base-1.0"  \